pet-informatica-uem/site-pet-backend/checklist.md

 - [ ] Test that uploaded files are not directly accessible within the web root
 - [ ] Test that uploaded files are not served on the same hostname/port
 - [ ] Test that files and other media are integrated with the authentication and authorisation schemas

-### <a name="Card">Risky Functionality - Card Payment</a>
-- [ ] Test for known vulnerabilities and configuration issues on Web Server and Web Application
-- [ ] Test for default or guessable password
-- [ ] Test for non-production data in live environment, and vice-versa
-- [ ] Test for Injection vulnerabilities
-- [ ] Test for Buffer Overflows
-- [ ] Test for Insecure Cryptographic Storage
-- [ ] Test for Insufficient Transport Layer Protection
-- [ ] Test for Improper Error Handling
-- [ ] Test for all vulnerabilities with a CVSS v2 score > 4.0
-- [ ] Test for Authentication and Authorization issues
-- [ ] Test for CSRF

 ### <a name="HTML">HTML 5</a>
 - [ ] Test Web Messaging